floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

     ...
 ```

-You can use an array index in C++20, and you can't chain designators like that.
+You can't use an array index in C++20, and you can't chain designators like that.

+(worth mentioning that at least Clang has a C++ extension which allows much
+more powerful C99-style designated-initialization already now than what C++20
+will offer, such code is not portable to other compilers though)

 ## Don't be afraid to pass and return structs by value

 There's still a lot of outdated 'optimization advice' about passing and
-returning structs by value.
-In C++ this is often even justified because
+returning structs by value in C and C++ around.
+In C++ this advice is sometimes even
-copying a non-trivial C++ object may be more expensive than it looks from the
+justified because copying a non-trivial C++ object may be much more expensive
-outside.
+than it looks at first glance because complex custom copying code might be
+invoked (passing std::string objects by value is the best/worst example).

 The situation in C is a whole lot simpler, copying a struct is always a
-simple operation without involving 'custom code'.
+straight copy operation without involving custom code.

 Furthermore, the "new" 64-bit calling conventions pack small structs into
 registers (at least on Intel, don't know what's the situation on ARM).
 So
-that there's a good chance that passing small-ish structs by value doesn't
+there's a good chance that passing small-ish structs by value doesn't
-even hit memory.
+ever hit memory.

-And on top of that, with optimization enabled, and the compiler being
+And on top of that, with optimization enabled, and the compiler being able to
-able to inline a function call, even bigger structs are most likely
+inline a function call, even bigger structs are most likely 'optimized away'
-'optimized away'.
+completely.
+But don't take my word for granted!
+When in doubt, always check
+[godbolt.org](https://www.godbolt.org/) and/or the code generated by your compiler.

-Here's an example how "old school code" might look like to add two simple
+Here's an example how "old-fashioned C code" might look like to add two "2D vectors":
-structs:

 ```c
 struct float2 { float x, y; };